Crosscut.com: Transition to a nonprofit

 On November 17, 2008, Brewster announced that a switch to nonprofit status was being explored by Crosscut LLC, which necessitated temporary staff cuts.
 Brewster remained the only employee until September 2009, when grant funding finally materialized and Crosscut was able to hire an editor and support staff, including an editor, an advertising director, and eventually a Web developer.

 In October 2009, Crosscut initiated its first pledge drive.
 Nearly 400 people donated money to support the site's continued existence.

-Acquisition by KCTS 9
+Acquisition by KCTS-TV

-On December 2, 2015, it was announced that KCTS-TV, a local PBS affiliate based in Seattle, would merge with Crosscut and another website to form Cascade Public Media.
+On December 2, 2015, it was announced that KCTS-TV, a local PBS member television station based in Seattle, would merge with Crosscut and another website to form Cascade Public Media.
+The station's existing newsroom was merged with Crosscuts.
+KCTS-TV and Crosscut unified under the Cascade PBS name on March 1, 2024, coinciding with their move in January to a new facility on First Hill that formerly served as the longtime home of Childhaven.

+Cascade PBS announced in September 2025 that it planned to lay off its local journalists and reporters as part of a cost reduction plan due to the end of federal funding for the Corporation for Public Broadcasting.